spencertipping/tau/doc/pi2-scope.md

 ## L3 basis space
-This is roughly where my original conception of π intents picked up: describe an intent and it would produce code via bridges to implement that intent.
+This is roughly where my original conception of [π₁ intents](pi1-intent.md) picked up: describe an intent and it would produce code via bridges to implement that intent.
 For example, map/reduce can be expressed as a series of these constraints.
 Most of the substance of map/reduce is reducible to function -- or more precisely, γ -- composition.

 L3 doesn't involve human concerns much.
 There's a little bit of "know what good code is", but otherwise it's hands-off technical optimization: anything from _a → b_ is sufficient.
 Most of the business-case burden is on the user as they define the relevant boundary conditions.

 ## L2 basis space
-π can be designed around L2 ergonomics, both by being concise and by enabling linear edits when possible. ρ can include bindings that are commonly used to select subexpressions -- but before I commit to this, I'd like to make sure it will be useful.
+π can be designed around L2 ergonomics, both by being concise and by enabling linear edits when possible. π₂ can include bindings that are commonly used to select subexpressions -- but before I commit to this, I'd like to make sure it will be useful.
 I don't know what type of edits will be common for π code, especially if we have L3.

 A simple litmus test would be, how easy is it for us to auto-arrange code in some semantically relevant way?
 For example, render as flowchart or outline control flow.
 Then we can define edit operations against that representation.